 If we want to know how to increase focus, not get overwhelmed, and be more productive we need to store all these thoughts in a more trustworthy place than the back of our minds!
 It might help you to sleep better too if you don’t have all these thoughts going round in your head!

-In my journey to improve productivity I am training myself to write down those random thoughts I need to remember.
-I’ve been using a Bullet Journal for over a year now and have also started using OneNote for quick, convenient note taking.
+In my journey to improve productivity, I am training myself to write down those random thoughts I need to remember.
+I’ve been using a Bullet Journal for over a year now and have also started using OneNote for quick, convenient note-taking.
 These systems have helped me to be more productive, and less forgetful, but in addition to these reactionary methods, it is even more effective to have a proactive system too.

 We need to take time to clear our head of mental clutter.
 All those things we want to remember are important, but they don’t need to be taking up space in our brains.
-We need to be intentional about getting those thoughts out of our head and into a system we can trust.
+We need to be intentional about getting those thoughts out of our heads and into a system we can trust.